sfei/sfb_dfm/README.md

     of stompy installed in the same parent directory as the sfb_dfm package
  6) use the SFEI_Wind and SFEI_Meteo packages on SFEI's Google Drive (both are in the 1_Nutrient_Share/2_Data_NUTRIENTS folder) to generate wind and meteorological forcing files.
 Make sure they are in the UTC time zone.
-Check the README for directions.
+Check the README's for directions.
 Note that you will need a Mac or Linux machine to install the pyngl package that does natural neighbor interpolation, but these scripts should work with linear interpolation on a Windows machine).
     Upload these files to the run folder (where the *.mdu file is located) and manually edit the